josecoelho/yep-rest-file-server/README.md

 * Jersey (jersey.java.net) RESTFUL API
 * Spring - For IC and Configurations

-## Talking about the dir structure
+## Talking about the directory structure

-src/main/java - Java classes
+* src/main/java - Java classes
-src/main/config - configuration files (log4j)
+* src/main/config - configuration files (log4j)
-src/main/webapp - Sprint and ServletContainer configuration files
+* src/main/webapp - Sprint and ServletContainer configuration files

-## Talking about the packages of the project
+## Talking about packages of the project

-file.server.model.bean - the beans of the project, every class that load data file.server.model.dao - class to manage beans on database file.server.rest - "servlets" jersey, represents the communication with external clients file.server.service - service classes, the link between rest and dao, here I put all bussiness logical file.server.util - util classes
+* file.server.model.bean - the beans of the project, every class that load data
+* file.server.model.dao - class to manage beans on database
+* file.server.rest - "servlets" jersey, represents the communication with external clients
+* file.server.service - service classes, the link between rest and dao, here I put all bussiness logical
+* file.server.util - util classes

 ## How to generate the fucking WAR?